 PaperElena Villaespesa, Pratt Institute, USA, Madhav Tankha, The Metropolitan Museum of Art, USA

-A significant challenge clearly arises: how to display all this ever-expanding information to tell the story of the artwork in a manner that is authentic, comprehensive, accessible and inspiring to all users, whether academic or casual browsers, across devices.
+A significant challenge clearly arises: how to display all of this ever-expanding information to tell the story of the artwork in a manner that is authentic, comprehensive, accessible, and inspiring to all users—whether academic or casual browsers—across devices.
 As museums try to define their existence in the digital space, how does the object page contribute in projecting The Met’s voice and expand its outreach beyond the museum’s walls.

 Clifton, B. (2010), Advanced Web Metrics with Google Analytics, Wiley, Hoboken

 Falk, J. H. (2009).
 Identity and the museum visitor experience.
 Walnut Creek, Calif: Left Coast Press.

 Fessenden, T (2018).
 Scrolling and attention.
 Nielsen Normal Group.
 Available at https://www.nngroup.com/articles/scrolling-and-attention/

 Filippini Fantoni, S., Stein, R. & Bowman, G. (2012).
 Exploring the Relationship Between Visitor Motivation and Engagement in Online Museum Audiences.
 MW2012: Museums and the Web 2012: Proceedings.
 Consulted December 10, 2018.
 Available at http://www.museumsandtheweb.com/mw2012/papers/exploring_the_relationship_between_visitor_mot